cweachock/cweachock.github.io/about.md

 Currently, I am doing front-end web development for [The North Face](https://www.thenorthface.com){:target="_blank"}.
 Previously, I worked for [@mcuban](https://twitter.com/mcuban){:target="_blank"} at [Mark Cuban Companies](http://markcubancompanies.com/){:target="_blank"} with a small team onboarding companies from the hit reality show [Shark Tank ](http://abc.go.com/shows/shark-tank){:target="_blank"} on [ABC](http://abc.go.com/){:target="_blank"}.

 ### Interests
-On the side, I try to grow stuff.
-No not weed (at least not yet) but I’ve seen some success at growing plants (ones that you eat) and consistently learn about new organic practices and standards like [regenerative agriculture](https://www.patagonia.com/blog/2017/09/join-us-the-journey-to-regenerative-organic-certification/){:target="_blank"}, [organic gardening](https://rodaleinstitute.org/){:target="_blank"}, and [hyrdoponic farming](https://modernfarmer.com/2017/05/is-hydro-organic-farming-organic/){:target="_blank"}.
+On the side, I sketch, bike, dabble in botony, and learn more about personal interests.
+For the past couple years I focused on learning more about American agriculture.
+I’ve seen (some) success at growing plants (ones that you eat and not eat) and consistently learn about new organic practices and standards like [regenerative agriculture](https://www.patagonia.com/blog/2017/09/join-us-the-journey-to-regenerative-organic-certification/){:target="_blank"}, [organic gardening](https://rodaleinstitute.org/){:target="_blank"}, and [hyrdoponic farming](https://modernfarmer.com/2017/05/is-hydro-organic-farming-organic/){:target="_blank"}.

 ![organic gardening harvest carrots and green tomatoes and swiss chard and kale ](/images/organic-gardening-harvest.jpg)

 ![laying planter boxes for Promise of Peace Community Garden 2015 in East Dallas ](/images/Promise-of-Peace-beginning-Garden-2015.png)

 I’m also really big on community projects.
-Outside of my day job, I volunteered at [Promise of Peace Community Gardens](http://promiseofpeace.us/){:target="_blank"} for 2 years learning about organic gardening, designed a community newsletter that was distributed to [a neighborhood](http://www.littleforesthills.com/){:target="_blank"} of 1,000 plus residents, volunteered at a handful of [conferences](http://circlesco.com/){:target="_blank"} and [biked across the country](https://classic.bikeandbuild.org/rider/9274){:target="_blank"} in the summer of 2017.
+I volunteered at [Promise of Peace Community Gardens](http://promiseofpeace.us/){:target="_blank"} for 2 years learning about organic gardening, designed a community newsletter that was distributed to [a neighborhood](http://www.littleforesthills.com/){:target="_blank"} of 1,000 plus residents, volunteered at a handful of [conferences](http://circlesco.com/){:target="_blank"} and [biked across the country](https://classic.bikeandbuild.org/rider/9274){:target="_blank"} in the summer of 2017.

 ![Chris Weachock with Bike and Build in Death Valley](/images/Chris-Weachock-Bike-and-Build-death-valley-Sunrise.jpg)